LukasNalbach/lz77-sss/README.md

-# LZ77-SSS-Approximations
+# LZ77-SSS Algorithms
-This repository contains implementations of Lempel-Ziv 77 (LZ77) approximation algorithms based on string synchronizing sets [1].
+This repository contains implementations of Lempel-Ziv 77 (LZ77) algorithms based on string synchronizing sets [1].

 ## Usage in C++
 ### Cmake